liiamarl/6-axis-robot-V2/README.md

 There is also a little presentation pdf with pictures of it.

 here is a video of the robot being tested : https://www.reddit.com/r/robotics/comments/tv4i7z/linear_motion_is_done_i_didnt_thought_it_would/

+if you want to check how i programmed the robot, the most interresting parts are in robot_maths.py and robot_class.py.